ucsb-ds/pl-dev-team/info/software.md

 Therefore we strongly suggest that if you have a Windows environment, you install the Windows Subsystem for Linux (WSL) and then follow the instructions under Linux/WSL.

-If you are unable to install WSL because of limitations on your machine, please reach out to the course staff via Slack using the [#help-windows]({{site.help_windows_link}}) channel on Slack.
+If you are unable to install WSL because of limitations on your machine, please reach out to the course staff via Slack using the [#help-windows-linux-wsl]({{site.help_windows_link}}) channel on Slack.
 In that case, we will try to find an alternative for you.

 ## Recommended for Ubuntu Linux / WSL Users